ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 ### Call for maintainers

-If you're interested in maintaining any of the R packages below, you might enjoy reading our blog post [What Does It Mean to Maintain a Package?](https://ropensci.org/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/)!
+If you're interested in maintaining any of the R packages below, you might enjoy reading our blog post [What Does It Mean to Maintain a Package?](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/) (or listening to its discussion on the [R Weekly highlights podcast](https://rweekly.fireside.fm/111) hosted by Eric Nantz and Mike Thomas)!

 - **[citesdb](https://docs.ropensci.org/citesdb/)**,a high-performance database of shipment-level CITES trade data.
 Provides convenient access to over 40 years and 20 million records of endangered wildlife trade data from the Convention on International Trade